- DDEX: The Decentralized Digital Exchange

 Given its unique network layer, DDEX should distinguish itself from other decentralized exchanges in terms of liquidity.
 So far the exchange is off to a great start.
 It offers the ability to trade many valuable coins.

-Even though the founders hail it as an example of what can be implemented on top the Hydro protocol in the white paper, since it charges transaction fees it is a revenue-generating project.
+Even though the founders hail it as an example of what can be implemented on top of the Hydro protocol in the white paper, since it charges transaction fees it is a revenue-generating project.
 As such, it competes with the likes of The Ocean, Paradex, Ethfinex, and other relayers charging transaction fees.
 Some of these competitors, like Radar Relay, which has a very slick interface and greater wallet support, offer decent liquidity, feature a substantial number of markets, and also boast impressive strategic partnerships.
 It will be interesting to see what alliances will form in the increasingly competitive decentralized exchange world.